Calcutta HC allows families of COVID-19 victims to perform last rites; Check guidelines

 The right to live a dignified life extends up to the point of death including the dignified procedure of death, the HC said.

-The petitioner, Vineet Ruia, had told the court that bodies of Covid-19 patients were being "disposed of by the administration unceremoniously and in an undignified manner without showing even a resemblance of respect to the mortal remains of the dead person", a HT reports said.
+The petitioner, Vineet Ruia, had told the court that bodies of Covid-19 patients were being "disposed of by the administration unceremoniously and in an undignified manner without showing even a resemblance of respect to the mortal remains of the dead person", an HT reports said.

-After hearing the plea, chief justice T B Radhakrishnan and justice Arijit Banerjee laid down the guidelines for the government to follow.
+After hearing the plea, chief justice T B Radhakrishnan and Justice Arijit Banerjee laid down the guidelines for the government to follow.

 The guidelines are: